 But when it's time take the tensions out of life, just let yourself relax in expert hands at one of our day spas.
 Mud wraps, massages, facials, hand and feet treats are all on the indulgence menu, along with outdoor Japanese-style hot baths, an Aboriginal relaxation massage and Arabic steam room.

 Now, what's still on your holiday list?
-Our gracious gardens, art galleries, heritage mansions, fine local art and craft galleries, antique stores and lively local markets.
+Our gracious gardens, heritage mansions, fine local art and craft galleries, antique stores and lively local markets.
 You'd better stay another night or two.
 Our accommodation booking service has plenty of suggestions, ranging from rustic bed and breakfasts to contemporary beachside apartments.